 Restoration Site 1-B was newly restored in Year 3; thus, it has fewer survey days.
 This area identified 40.7% non-native vegetation cover in the baseline survey with 57.9% native cover.
 Native cover was predominantly saltgrass, and non-native cover was predominantly iceplant.
-The post-restoration surveys showed a dramatic increase in native vegetation dominated by saltgrass and decrease in non-native vegetation (Figure 14).
-During Year 5, non-native vegetation cover ranged from 1.8% in November 2020 to 11.6% in the most recent survey (May 2021).
-Conversely, during Year 5, native vegetation cover ranged from 91.5% in November 2020 to 82.8% in the most recent survey (May 2021).
-Site 1-B had consistently high native vegetation cover since restoration activities occurred, dominated by saltgrass, but including several other natives such as small patches of alkali health and alkali weed.
-The non-natives present in this area included small patches of common sowthistle (Sonchus oleraceus) and individual brome grasses (Figures 17a and 17b).
+The post-restoration surveys showed a dramatic increase in native vegetation dominated by saltgrass and decrease in non-native vegetation (Figure 13).
+During Year 6, non-native vegetation cover ranged from 0.3% in November 2021 to 3.8% in June 2022 and native vegetation cover ranged from 79.3% in November 2021 to 63.2% in the most recent survey (June 2022).
+Site 1-B had consistently high native vegetation cover since restoration activities occurred, dominated by saltgrass, but including several other natives such as small patches of alkali heath and alkali weed.
+The non-natives present in this area included patches of common sowthistle (Sonchus oleraceus), individual brome grasses (Figure 28), and wild oat (Avena spp.).
 Restoration Site 1-C was newly restored in Year 4 and has been dominated by native saltgrass since restoration activities occurred.

 Restoration Site 1-D was newly restored during Year 5 (surveys beginning November 2020).
-This area was previously reported as Control 2 as the ambient mixed nativity adjacent area.
-Results for Site 1-D are presented in Figure 14 (bottom), with restoration results only as the last two survey dates.
-Pre-restoration baseline conditions fluctuated by season and year, with a high non-native cover of 92.1% in May 2017, and a high native cover of 62.6% in November 2019.
-Since restoration, native cover has increased substantially at 92.8% and 98.4% for the November 2020 and May 2021 surveys, respectively.
-Conversely, non-native cover remained low after restoration activities, with 5.9% and 1.6% cover for the November 2020 and May 2021 surveys, respectively.
+Prerestoration baseline conditions fluctuated by season and year, with a high non-native cover of 92.1% in May 2017, and a high native cover of 62.6% in November 2019.
+In Year 6, native cover remained high at 95.9% in November 2021, but decreased to 39.5% in the June 2022 survey.
+Conversely, non-native cover remained low after restoration activities, with 0.7% cover during the November 2021 survey and increased to 58.6% in June 2022.
+Common sowthistle and prickly lettuce dominated the non-native vegetation cover in the disturbed soil, an area that runs parallel to Culver Blvd.
+This area has been targeted for maintenance in Year 7 to remove the sowthistle and prickly lettuce.